How Livity Calculates Your Fitness Age?

 Key Factors in Our Calculation

-Our algorithm analyzes four primary components to determine your fitness age, inspired by both scientific research and approaches used by leaders in fitness tracking like Garmin:
+Our algorithm analyzes seven primary components to determine your fitness age, based on the latest scientific research and population-level health data:

 1. VO₂ Max (Maximal Oxygen Uptake)

 Your VO₂ max is considered the gold standard for measuring aerobic fitness—it shows how efficiently your body uses oxygen during exercise.
-We compare your current VO₂ max with age-specific reference values to assess where you stand compared to others your age.
+We compare your current VO₂ max with age and sex-specific reference values from the FRIEND Registry to assess where you stand compared to others your age.
 Research from the American Heart Association recognizes VO₂ max as a vital clinical indicator that’s inversely associated with mortality risk.

 2. Resting Heart Rate

 A lower resting heart rate typically indicates better cardiovascular fitness.
-Our algorithm evaluates your sleeping heart rate patterns against age and sex-specific references.
+Our algorithm evaluates your sleeping heart rate patterns against age and sex-specific references derived from large-scale wearable device studies.
 Studies show that resting heart rate is a reliable biomarker for measuring cardiovascular health and recovery capacity.

 Beyond frequency, the duration of your vigorous activity sessions matters.
-We analyze your average minutes of high-intensity activity per day and compare this with established health recommendations.
-Vigorous minutes are periods when your heart rate reaches at least 70-85% of your maximum heart rate, indicating you’re working hard enough that conversation becomes difficult.
-This elevated intensity level has been shown to provide significant cardiovascular benefits even in short durations.
+We analyze your average minutes of sustained high-intensity activity per day and compare this with established health recommendations.
+Research shows that 75-150 minutes per week of vigorous activity provides optimal cardiovascular benefits.

 How We Calculate Your Fitness Age

-Your chronological age serves as the baseline, which is then adjusted based on your performance across the four key metrics above.
+Your chronological age serves as the baseline, which is then adjusted based on your performance across the seven key metrics above.
 The formula applies evidence-based impact values for each component:

 - If your metrics exceed the reference values for your age, your fitness age decreases (improved fitness)